LeeHengYu/quant-longshort/README.md

 # Long Short Trading Strategy on US ETFs QQQ & IWM

 ## Data Sampling
-Traning and test (validation) set from [yfinance](https://pypi.org/project/yfinance/), a commonly-use Python library (2022-23 hourly data throughout)
+Traning and test (validation) set from [yfinance](https://pypi.org/project/yfinance/), a commonly-used Python library (2022-23 hourly data throughout)

 _Only the hourly data within 730 days can be downloaded from `yfinance` at no cost and I fetched the data at 2023 year end.
 More granular historical hourly data is a paid resource elsewhere._